When The Helpers Carry Their Own Trauma

-Trauma leaves an imprint not just on the mind, but on the body, relationships, and sense of self.
+Thanks to the mental health awareness raising and advocacy efforts over the past decade, many are now familiar that trauma leaves an imprint not just on the mind, but on the body, relationships, and sense of self.
 Whether it stems from a single event or accumulates over time, trauma can quietly shape how we move through the world.
-For survivors and helping professionals alike, the effects of trauma on mental health are profound, yet often underestimated at a glance.
-It’s important to know that you’re not alone and that healing is possible.
+For helping professionals, the effects of trauma on mental health are profound, yet often underestimated at a glance, due to the helper’s ability to repress their needs and experience to serve others.
+If you’re a helping professional considering your own therapy and a resident of Pittsburgh, Philadelphia, Reading, Allentown, or anywhere in the state of Pennsylvania, I invite you to schedule a free consultation call with me.

 TL;DR